ihlec/P2PShipBattle/readme.md

 - the better spear needs wood and iron
 - the spare can be thrown just like stones
 - the sword increases damage when running into enemies
+- ships are big multile battleships with cannons to their sides
+- ships and boats have unique movement mechanics.
+They have a direction and speed that only changes slowly.
+So manoverability needs skill and planning.